University of St Mark and St John (Marjon)

 Transport links: If you don't have a car, you can take the bus to and from Plymouth until midnight.
 Road links with the rest of the country are not bad nowadays and the A38 Devon Expressway links to M5 at Exeter.
 Or catch a train.

 Bursaries: Partakes in the National Scholarship Programme to help those from the most disadvantaged backgrounds.
 Sports scholarships also available.
+See what money you could get here.

 The fun stuff